GlPortal/glPortal/COMPILE.md

 ```

 ## Build with Visual Studio
-Building is only possible in Visual Studio 2017.
+Building is only possible in Visual Studio 2017, as earlier versions do not support the requied C++14 language features.

 First follow the section: "Downloading source code".
 Then download the latest project files from:
 https://bintray.com/glportal/generic/GlPortal-VS2017-Solution